 PGG Wrightson has in place a Risk Policy and associated framework for its business.
-The policy and framework allow the business to manage existing risks and regularly report the material risks to the Board.
+The policy and framework allow the business to identify and assess new risks, manage existing risks and regularly report the material risks to the Board.
 It is the responsibility of the Board to monitor the effectiveness of the broad risk management processes in place.
-Directors receive regular reporting on PGG Wrightson Group strategic risks, which include the following areas: